wp-plugins/social-polls-by-opinionstage/readme.txt

  * Filter the poll results by demographic filters (e.g. by gender)
  * Get the poll question & poll votes shared in social networks, driving additional traffic to your site
  * Customize the poll's width and the poll's theme
- * Set the details of the social sharing (e.g. text, image & link displayed in the facebook sharing dialog)
+ * Set the details of the social sharing (e.g. text, image & link displayed in the facebook share)
  * Manage all your polls from one dashboard
  * Customize the poll to your needs (e.g. show/don't show number of votes, show results before / after voting, order sides by most votes or as configured, etc)
  * ...
 And much more!